FLARE-forecast/FLAREr/README.md

 ### Requires

 User generated *insitu* observations, meteorology, and inflow/outflow in a specified format.
 See FLARE example vignette for format specification.
+You are required to set a directory structure as follows:

 ### Quick Run